Genocs/genocs-library-docs/content/en/library/azure-key-vault/index.md

 ### Overview
 This package is used to configure Azure Key Vault in the application.
 It uses the `Microsoft.Extensions.Configuration.AzureKeyVault` package to configure the Azure Key Vault.

-The only thing you need to do is to add the package and set the configuration in the `appsettings.json` file. you can use User Assigned Managed Identity or System Assigned Managed Identity to access the Azure Key Vault.
+The only thing you need to do is to add the package and set the configuration in the `appsettings.json` file.
+You can use *User Assigned Managed Identity* or *System Assigned Managed Identity* to access the Azure Key Vault, as well as you can setup RBAC long with Azure EntraID.

 For more information about Azure Key Vault, please visit the [Azure Key Vault documentation](https://docs.microsoft.com/en-us/azure/key-vault/), or you can check on the personal blog how to [configure Azure Key Vault in the application](https://genocs.github.io/2022/03/19/azurekeyvault.html).